appsody/website/content/docs/stacks/package.md

     ```
     cd my-project
     ```
-1. Use the Appsody CLI to create new projects using the packaged stack:
+1. Use `appsody init` to create new projects using the packaged stack:
     ```
     appsody init dev.local/<stack-id>
     ```